 Scenario 2 covered a wide scale deployment with urban hotspots and a combined lower density over an area of 2 000 000 km2 referenced in the Recommendation ITU-R RS.1029 specifying protection criteria for the EESS.
 A density of 0.01 links/km2 is assumed across the reference area (i.e. the ‘rural’ density figure used in Scenario 1), resulting in 200 000 links in total.
 Additionally a layer of 15 urban deployments is included, each with 300 links.
 This result is 204 500 links in total.

-3.2.3 Interference analysis
+3.2.3 FS Characteristics taken in Study 2

-Interference analysis was performed using combination of FS deployment parameters and EESS sensors given in Annex B.
+Interference analysis in Study 2 was performed using combinations of FS deployment parameters and EESS sensors given in Annex B.

-The maximum FS transmit power level was set to -10 dBW (20 dBm) found in actual equipment and Recommendations ITU-R P.525, ITU-R P.676 with additional losses of 2 dB (to account for urban clutter and cross-polarization) were used.3.2.4 Summary of the results of Study 2 (Annex B)
+The maximum FS transmit power level was set to -10 dBW (20 dBm), consistent with existing equipments and Recommendations ITU-R P.525, ITU-R P.676, together with additional losses of 2 dB (to account for urban clutter and cross-polarization).

+For 2 different FS bandwidths (i.e. 1250 and 4750 MHz), these elements were associated with a FS unwanted emission mask to derive the FS power density emission levels within the 86-92 GHz band that were used in the simulations, as depicted in Figure 1-B below.

+Figure 1-B : FS unwanted power density used in Study 2

+3.2.4 Summary of the results of Study 2

-Based on assumptions used in this Study, results indicate that for currently available information on typical FS parameters and deployment scenarios of FS links the impact on the EESS sensors considered is acceptable i.e. the cumulative interference level is below the sensor protection criterion defined in Recommendation ITU-R RS.1029.
+Based on assumptions used in this Study, results of Study 2 (see details in Annex B) indicate that for currently available information on typical FS parameters and deployment scenarios of FS links, potential interference to EESS sensors is below the sensor protection criterion defined in Recommendation ITU-R RS.1029.
 This was shown for both scenarios considered.

-3.3 Summary of Study 3 (contains in Annex C)
+3.3 Study 3

-This study presents a realistic interference scenario for addressing the potential for impact from the FS operating in the 81-86 GHz band into the EESS (passive) measurement in the adjacent 86-92 GHz band, based on actual FS deployments in one country.
+The Study 3 presented in Annex C of the Report proposes to assess the maximum level of interference to EESS sensors in the 86-92 GHz and develop a realistic interference scenario for addressing the potential for impact from the FS operating in the 81-86 GHz band based on actual FS deployments in one country.

-3.3.1 FS deployment scenarios and characteristics
+3.3.1 FS deployment scenarios and characteristics taken in Study 3

 In terms of FS parameters for the study, publicly available data on 2850 actual frequency assignments of FS stations licensed in North America was used.

-From these assignments, real data was gathered for the simulation on locations (i.e., densities of the fixed stations), power levels (typically -10 dBW), center frequencies (typically 82.5-83.5 GHz), bandwidths (typically 1-2 GHz), antenna pointing azimuths, antenna pointing elevations (typically less than 5º) and maximum antenna gains (typically 42-44 dBi).
+From these assignments, real data was gathered for the simulation on locations (i.e., densities of the fixed stations), power levels (typically -10 dBW), center frequencies (with a large majority in the 82-83.5 GHz band), bandwidths (typically 1-2 GHz), antenna pointing azimuths, antenna pointing elevations (typically less than 5º) and maximum antenna gains (typically 42-44 dBi).

 An FS reference antenna pattern based on Recommendation ITU-R F.1245-1 was used in the simulations.

-3.3.2 Interference analysis
+3.3.2 Simulation assumptions taken in Study 3